fullscale180/asm2arm/README.md

 Notes, Known Issues & Limitations
 --------
 - Load balanced endpoints are not currently supported.
 These must be migrated manually for now.
-- To migrate multiple VMs, invoke the _Add-AzureSMVmToRM_ cmdlet iteratively from within a recursion block.
+- To migrate multiple VMs, invoke the _Add-AzureSMVmToRM_ cmdlet iteratively from within a loop.